azurenoops/pe-backstage-azure-workshop/docs/Commerical/Trainee/workshop.md

 </div>

 Now that you have access to the ArgoCD UI, you can manage the applications deployed on the cluster.

-## Step 5 - Adding Kubernetes plugin to Backstage

-To view the Kubernetes resources in Backstage, we need to add the Kubernetes plugin to Backstage.
-This will allow users to see the Kubernetes resources in Backstage.

 Next, let's build out paved path templates to be used in Backstage.

 ---